dbc60/blog/content/note/2016-03-18-vagrant-notes.md

 Using vagrant to create, and manipulate virtual machines.
 <!--more-->

-## Running an Established Vagrant Environment

-A recent vagrant session.
+Here is an example of running vagrant in an established vagrant environment

 ```shell
 C:\> P: